 Trailer Tires Typically Don’t See Regular Use

-Also it’s important to note that trailer tires typically don’t see regular use like a passenger car tire does.
+Also, it’s important to note that trailer tires typically don’t see regular use as passenger car tire does.

 So trailer tires may sit on a rig for longer than the manufacturer intended as rubber ages it becomes brittle and dry rots.